junglok/tem-docs/docs/index.md

     Since March 2021, we launched GSDC ticketing system to support all the technical problems for users/operators, so feel free to create tickets.

     `"Creating tickets"` simply means sending an e-mail to the following e-mail recipient.
-Based on the e-mail title's prefix, the tickets will be automatically assigned to the persion in charge.
+Based on the e-mail title's prefix, the tickets will be automatically assigned to the persion in charge on our ticketing system.

     E-mail address : __gsdc-support at kisti.re.kr__ (__[TEM]__ prefix required in the e-mail title)